raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 # Network booting

 This section describes how network booting works.
-There is also a [tutorial](net_tutorial.md) to set up a working bootable system.
+There is also a [tutorial](net_tutorial.md) available on setting up a working bootable system.

 To network boot, the boot ROM does the following: